 There is a second wine, Chateau Loubiere, which is aged in less new oak.
 Having a second wine at a property that produces at best, 500 cases of wine per vintage, says a lot about their desire and dedication to making the best wine possible.

 The best vintages of Chateau La Croix Taillefer are: 2021, 2020, 2019, 2018, 2017, 2016, 2015, 2012, 2010 and 2009.

 When to Drink Chateau La Croix Taillefer, Anticipated Maturity, Decanting Time

 Chateau La Croix Taillefer can be enjoyed on the young side with decanting.
 Young vintages can be decanted for an average of 1 hour or so.
 This allows the wine to soften and open its perfume.
 Older vintages might need very little decanting, just enough to remove the sediment.

 Chateau La Croix Taillefer is usually better with at least 3-4 years of bottle age.
-Of course that can vary slightly, depending on the vintage character.
-Chateau La Patache offers its best drinking and should reach peak maturity between 4-12 years of age after the vintage.
+Of course, that can vary slightly, depending on the vintage character.
+Chateau La Croix Taillefer offers its best drinking and should reach peak maturity between 4-12 years of age after the vintage.

 Serving Chateau La Croix Taillefer with Wine, Food, Pairing Tips

 Chateau La Croix Taillefer is best served at 15.5 degrees Celsius, 60 degrees Fahrenheit.
 The cool, almost cellar temperature gives the wine more freshness and lift.